stosh689/stosh689/README.md

 By accessing or using [product/service], you agree to the following terms and conditions.
 If you do not agree to these terms and conditions, do not access or use [product/service].

-    [Product/service] is provided on an "as is" and "as available" basis, without warranty of any kind, either express or implied.
-[Company name] makes no representations or warranties of any kind, express or implied, as to the operation of [product/service] or the information, content, materials, or products included on [product/service].
+    [The services] is provided on an "as is" and "as available" basis, without warranty of any kind, either express or implied.
+[Sampilin] makes no representations or warranties of any kind, express or implied, as to the operation of [product/service] or the information, content, materials, or products included on [product/service].

-    [Company name] will not be liable for any damages of any kind arising from the use of [product/service], including, but not limited to, direct, indirect, incidental, punitive, and consequential damages.
+    [Sampilin] will not be liable for any damages of any kind arising from the use of [product/service], including, but not limited to, direct, indirect, incidental, punitive, and consequential damages.

-    [Company name] reserves the right to change or modify these terms and conditions at any time without prior notice.
+    [Sampilin] reserves the right to change or modify these terms and conditions at any time without prior notice.
 Your continued use of [product/service] following the posting of changes to these terms and conditions will mean that you accept those changes.

     [Product/service] may contain links to third-party websites.
-[Company name] is not responsible for the content of any linked websites and does not endorse any linked websites.
+[Sampilin] is not responsible for the content of any linked websites and does not endorse any linked websites.

-    Any personal information provided to [company name] through [product/service] will be treated in accordance with [company name]'s privacy policy.
+    Any personal information provided to [Sampilin] through [product/service] will be treated in accordance with [Sampilin]'s privacy policy.

-    These terms and conditions shall be governed by and construed in accordance with the laws of the [state/country].
-Any dispute arising out of or in connection with these terms and conditions shall be subject to the exclusive jurisdiction of the courts of [state/country].
+    These terms and conditions shall be governed by and construed in accordance with the laws of the [state/country/globally].
+Any dispute arising out of or in connection with these terms and conditions shall be subject to the exclusive jurisdiction of the courts of [state/countr/globallyy].